-This research of the first author was supported by the University of Padova (Progetto di Ateneo "Exploiting randomness in Mixed Integer Linear Programming"), and by MiUR, Italy (PRIN project "Mixed-Integer Nonlinear Optimization: Approaches and Applications").
-The work of I. Ljubić and M. Sinnl was supported by the Austrian Research Fund (FWF, Project P 26755-N19).
-The work of the last author was also supported by an STSM Grant from COST Action TD1207.
-The authors would like to acknowledge these supports.
+This research was funded by the Vienna Science and Technology Fund (WWTF) through project ICT15-014.
+The first author was also supported by the University of Padova (Progetto di Ateneo "Exploiting randomness in Mixed Integer Linear Programming"), and by MiUR, Italy (PRIN project "Mixed-Integer Nonlinear Optimization: Approaches and Applications").
+The work of I. Ljubić and M. Sinnl was also supported by the Austrian Research Fund (FWF, Project P 26755-N19), while that of the last author was also supported by an STSM Grant from COST Action TD1207.
+Thanks are also due to two anonymous referees for their helpful comments.